calcom/cal.com/packages/app-store/bigbluebutton/README.md

 1. Navigate to the conferencing section of the App Store.
 2. Select BigBlueButton and click the install button.
 3. Enter your details from above on the setup page.
+4. Make sure to select the correct algorithm from the dropdown menu.

 ## Using the integration